wp-plugins/bp-group-tinychat/trunk/readme.txt

 Chat Room for Buddypress Group

 == Description ==
-IMPORTANT: NO SPACE IN GROUP'S NAME PLEASE!!!!!
+IMPORTANT: NO SPACE IN GROUP'S NAME PLEASE!!!!! you can replace space with " - " <br>
 Demo <a href="http://teen-diary.com/wp-plugins/groups/bpgroupchat/group-chat/"> here</a>
 user: test pass: test <br>
 this plugins will create a chatroom for each buddypress group.<br>